cervoise/CMTE/README.md

 ->add a file (cms_name.txt) in databases with one module/theme by line

 Changelog
-->version 0.1 : Only HTTP
+->version 0.2: Add HTTPS support and change update script ->version 0.1: Only HTTP